1. Sustainable Development & Climate Change Adaptation

 Evaluation of the NSW Government State of Catchment Online Reporting Tool – Undertaken by Chris Auricht involved the provision of strategic advice plus review of thematic indicators and spatial datasets and their ability to report on condition and trend.

 Review of Wetland Mapping and Wetland Inventory, Information and Standards & Protocols – Undertaken for Land & Water Australia (LWA) and Australian Government Department of the Environment involved review of existing mapping and wetland inventory activities and information standards and protocols.
 The results of this work were published in the NLWRA publication, ‘Wetlands (Inland Aquatic Ecosystems)- Status of information for reporting against indicators under the National Natural Resource Management Monitoring and Evaluation Framework’.
-Refer: http://lwa.gov.au/products/pn22036
+Refer: http://lwa.gov.au/products/pn22036 and report

 Review of the South Australian Department of Environment, Water and Natural Resources (DEWNR) NRM Report Cards – Development of a four step review framework and subsequent assessment of current report cards against a model of best practice, and development of recommendations.